5 Things You’re Saying That Let You Off the Hook (But Keep You Stuck)

 How Are You Really?

-Instead, if we take a breath, notice and name what’s actually going on, we start exercising the muscle of being honest and nuanced about our experience.
-We notice that we’re rarely only feeling one thing - as Walt Whitman said, “I contain multitudes” - and we start to be kinder to ourselves whatever is happening for us.
+Instead, if you take a breath, notice and name what’s actually going on, you start exercising the muscle of being honest and nuanced about your experience.
+You might notice that you’re rarely only feeling one thing; as Walt Whitman said, “I contain multitudes”.
+This is a starting point for some self-warmth and allowing yourself to have the experience you’re having.

 This very simple switch is the gateway to authentic connection with others.
-If we aren’t connected to our experience, we can’t open up and connect to what someone else is experiencing.
+If you aren’t connected to your experience, you can’t open up and connect to what someone else is experiencing.

 Stop Minimising

 "Just" covers up a multitude of challenges.
 "Just" makes things sound easy and trivial when often they are deeply complex and can be incredibly challenging to do.
 "Just" masks the 'how' of a task.
-For example, I was talking last week on Delightful Dissent about why Just Be Yourself is terrible advice - it makes me want to scream "but how do I do that?!".
+For example, Just Be Yourself is terrible advice; it makes me want to scream "but how do I do that?!".

 Every time I hear a client say "I just need to...", I know nothing's actually going to change.
 There's no plan for how they're going to do the thing they "need" to do.
-They're underestimating the challenge of it because I guarantee if it was easy, they would have done it already and we wouldn't be coaching on it.
+They're underestimating the challenge of it.
+I guarantee, if it were easy, they would have done it already, and we wouldn't be coaching on it.

-Learning to stop using "just" is really challenging.
-This was a big feature of the operational language I was learning last year on the Embodied Facilitator Course.
-I noticed how often I was using "just" - it's like a verbal tic.
-There's rarely a need for it.
-Occasionally, I might replace it with "simply" if I'm giving instructions but 99.9% of the time, it's totally superfluous and actively undermines what you're saying.
+Learning to stop using "just" is challenging but, in my opinion, there's rarely a need for it.
+Occasionally, I might replace it with "simply" if I'm giving instructions, but 99.9% of the time, it's totally superfluous and actively undermines what I’m saying.
 The key here, as always, is awareness and choice.
-Start to pay attention to when you use "just" - you might be surprised how often it sneaks in there.
+Start paying attention to when you use "just" - you might be surprised how often it sneaks in there.

 Replace just with, well, nothing!